S4V10N/conference-ticket-generator-main/README.md

-# Frontend Mentor - Interactive pricing component solution
+# Frontend Mentor | Conference ticket generator solution

-This is a solution to the [Interactive pricing component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).
+This is a solution to the [Conference ticket generator challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/conference-ticket-generator-oq5gFIU12w).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents